Metro Detroit: Demographics

 In 1701, French officer Antoine de La Mothe Cadillac, along with fifty-one additional French-Canadians, founded a settlement called Fort Ponchartrain du Détroit, naming it after the comte de Pontchartrain, Minister of Marine under Louis XIV.
 The French legacy can be observed today in the names of many area cities (ex.
 Detroit, Grosse Pointe, Grosse Ile) and streets (ex.
 Gratiot, Beaubien, St. Antoine, Cadieux).
-Later came an influx of persons of British and German descent, followed by Polish, Irish, Italian, Lebanese, Assyrian, Greek, Jewish, Maltese, and Belgian immigrants who made their way to the area in the early 20th century and during and after World War II.
+Later came an influx of persons of British and German descent, followed by Polish, Irish, Italian, Lebanese, Assyrian, Armenian, Greek, Jewish, Maltese, and Belgian immigrants who made their way to the area in the early 20th century and during and after World War II.
 There was a large migration of African Americans into the city from the rural South during The Great Migration and following World War I.

 Today, the Detroit suburbs in Oakland County, Macomb County, and northeastern and northwestern Wayne County are predominantly ethnic European American.
 Oakland County is among the most affluent counties in the United States, with a population of more than one million.
 In Wayne County, the city of Dearborn has a large concentration of Arab Americans, mainly Shi'ite Muslim Lebanese, whose ancestors immigrated here in the early 20th century.
 Recently, the area has witnessed some growth in ethnic Albanian, Asian and Hispanic populations.

 Metro Detroit has a sizeable population of Indian Americans, with an estimated 1.5% of the population being of Indian descent.
 Indians Americans in Metro Detroit are employed in various engineering and medical fields.

-In the 2000s, 115 of the 185 cities and townships in Metro Detroit were more than 95% white.
-African Americans have also moved to the suburbs: in 2000 44% of the more than 240,000 suburban blacks lived in Inkster, Pontiac, Oak Park, and Southfield.
+Up until the 2000s, 115 of the 185 cities and townships in Metro Detroit were more than 95% white.
+African Americans have also moved to the suburbs with a dramatic shift in many places between the 2000-2010 census: in 2000 44% of the more than 240,000 suburban blacks lived in Inkster, Pontiac, Oak Park, and Southfield.